owaaquino/todolist-react/README.md

     export default TodoForm;
 ```

-Next, we needed to get the value from the input box and transfer it to our state
+Then, we need to get the value from the input box and transfer it to our state.

 ```javascript
     import React from "react";